 If this applies to you, you must submit a copy of your original letter of entitlement– including the front page and the page showing your score for the ‘moving around’ section.

 If your letter was not issued within the last 12 months, you must also include a copy of your annual uprating letter showing your current name and address.
-See an example letter with the information we need (PDF, 1.2 MB).

 We may confirm the information you give us with the DWP.

 Your Blue Badge will expire at the end of your current entitlement shown on the letter you provide as evidence, or for 3 years from the date of issue, whichever is first.